DmitryBara/video-compression/README.md

 2. compress thumbnail into 3 different qualities if necessary
 3. compress video into 2 different qualities

-ATTENTION:
 ATTENTION: This is only one part of the media processing system!
-An article describing the entire system can be found [here](https://dmitry-barabash.medium.com/photo-and-video-compression-pipeline-in-modern-web-applications-921fa2988628).
+Article describing the entire system can be found [here](https://dmitry-barabash.medium.com/photo-and-video-compression-pipeline-in-modern-web-applications-921fa2988628).

 ## Demonstration